-Id. at 28-29.

-Despite noticing these problems "[a]lmost immediately" and knowing there was something in the house "that didn't belong there," the Rigopouloses did not file suit until March 2018.
-The Rigopouloses were on notice of a potential invasion of their legal rights more than four years before filing suit, and their claims are therefore barred by the statute of limitations.
+Id.
+Ex.
+1 at 55-56.
+Despite noticing these problems "[a]lmost immediately" and knowing there was something in the house "that didn't belong there," Timmons did not file suit until March 6, 2018.
+Timmons was on notice of a potential invasion of her legal rights more than four years before she filed suit, and her claims are therefore barred by the statute of limitations.

-Plaintiffs' response is generic with respect to the six cases where the statute of limitations has been raised.
-The Rigopouloses acknowledge that the four-year limitation applies to the claims in suit and does not dispute Defendants' factual recitation.
-Plaintiffs do, however, assert that Defendants are "estopped" from raising the limitations defense based on a failure to provide post-sale notice or warnings.
+Plaintiff's response is generic with respect to the six cases where the statute of limitations has been raised.
+Plaintiff acknowledges that the four-year limitation applies to the claims in suit and does not dispute Defendants' factual recitation.

+Plaintiff does, however, assert that Defendants are "estopped" from raising the limitations defense based on a failure to provide post-sale notice or warnings.

 This issue arose during the MDL proceedings and was squarely addressed by the presiding District Judge.
-In Re: Chinese-Manufactured Drywall Products Liability

-Litigation, Civil Action MDL 2047, No. 14-2722, 2020 WL 2488240, at 10 (E.D.
+In Re: Chinese-Manufactured Drywall Products Liability Litigation, Civil Action MDL 2047, No. 14-2722, 2020 WL 2488240, at 10 (E.D.
 La.
 2020):

 Plaintiffs collectively contend that Defendants should be estopped from arguing that Plaintiffs were on notice of the defect any earlier than a formal Chinese drywall inspection because Defendants failed to comply with their post-sale duty to warn.
-Indeed, Florida law recognizes that in some circumstances, manufacturers have a post-sale duty to warn downstream consumers of defects in their products, even after the goods have left the manufacturer's possession or control. [citations omitted] . . .
+Indeed, Florida law recognizes that in some circumstances, manufacturers have a post-sale duty to warn downstream consumers of defects in their products, even after the goods have left the manufacturer's possession or control. [citations omitted]...